 The United States Coast Guard (USCG) reported 4,158 accidents in 2015.
 626 deaths resulted from these accidents.
 There was also $42 million in property damages reported that same year due to recreational boating accidents.
 According to the USCG, 71% of boating deaths occurred on boats whose operator did not complete a boating safety course.

 - Careless operation

 - Hazards in the water

 Our experienced attorney handles both personal injury and maritime injury claims and will use this experience to determine the laws, statutes, theories, and jurisdictions applicable to your claim.
-With our office located in Louisiana, we have a firm understanding of these laws because of the high occurrence of boating accidents and related maritime injury that can occur from the fishing and boating industries here.
+With our office located in Louisiana, we have a firm understanding of these laws because of the high occurrence of boating accidents and related maritime injuries that can occur from the fishing and boating industries here.

 Federal, state and international maritime laws each have their own regulations regarding boating accidents.
 As a result, building a claim to receive compensation can be a complicated process.
 With the evidence we are able to collect from your case, we can establish who will be held liable for your losses, depending on the body of water where the accident occurred as well as the type of accident.
 Failing to file your claim within Louisiana’s statute of limitations for personal injuries may leave you unable to recover compensation for your injuries.

 If you or a loved one have been the victim of a hit and run accident resulting in personal injury, up to and including death, please contact an expert boating accidents lawyer in Shreveport, Louisiana at The Greenwald Law Firm for a free consultation to understand and weigh your available options today.